ymotongpoo/aqd-workshop/workshop/03-sandbox.md

 * Disable the Amazon Q: Workplace Index using the previous step
 * From the terminal, locate the directory where the indexes are created and then delete them
 * Re-enable the Workspace Index

+The indexes will be recreated automatically, and you can verify this by checking in the logs.

 ---